andersfuf/UIS_Prototype/README.md

 ##### Logging on

 CUS-1-2-2022(anders, 10%): SPIKE.
 List users and authenticate using the list.
 Status: List part drafted in template.
+CUS-1-2-2022 split in a database part CUS-1-2-2022 and a python part CUS-1-3-2024.

 #### Employee role: